edulix/scala-js-basic-example/README.md

 a skeleton for projects.
 But it includes additionally:
 - Cross-compiling for three platforms: ScalaNative, Scala.js and ScalaJVM
 - Example shared code between platforms and some platform-specific code
-- Unit testing with a wide range of backends [IN-PROGRESS, firefox doesn't work]
+- Unit testing with a wide range of backends
 - Integration with Travis CI to execute the unit tests
 - Integration with coverage for tests [TODO]. codecoverage like https://codecov.io/gh/pepegar/hammock ? coverage.io?
-- A pre-commit hook that makes unit test obligatory to pass locally [TODO]
+- A pre-commit hook that makes unit test obligatory to pass locally [TODO, use git for this]
 - a pre-commit hook that checks that code styling conforms to the specification [TODO]
 - Symbol exports in Scala.js [TODO]